hsf-training/hsf-training-scikit-hep-webpage/setup.md

 This tutorial uses a sampler of [Scikit-HEP project](https://scikit-hep.org/) packages (Uproot, Awkward Array, hist, Vector, zfit, Particle, fastjet), which are all components that you might or might not use in your analysis, as well as Python 3, NumPy, and a smattering of other mainstream libraries (Pandas, Matplotlib, JupyterLab, Numba).

-Rather than asking you to install them all, just use one of these buttons
+Rather than asking you to install them all, we provide two different ways to run everything in your browser: GitHub Codespaces and Binder.
+We recommend that you use GitHub Codespaces (see instructions below).
+If this is not an option for you, you can use Binder, though be aware that the resources might be very limited.

+## GitHub codespaces

+In order to use GitHub codespaces, you need to create an account with [GitHub](github.com/) (it's free!
+You can also enter their education program for additional free stuff).

+Click the following button (a new page will open), then return to these instructions:

 <p align="center">
   <a href="https://codespaces.new/wdconinc/hsf-training-scikit-hep-webpage?quickstart=1" target="_blank">